nicoburniske/lyrics/n0v3l_non-fiction.md

 Is he falling in line, slowly losing sight
 Barely dream at night
 No numbing the mind, is he falling in line?
 ```

 5. ## APATH

 ```
-Living in lots fear, living in a bubble
 Living in our heads, as structures turn to rubble
 Fear in our heart, terror in the street
 Agendas in the dark, force us to compete
-Hiding from the truth, locking out the horror
+Hiding from the truth, blocking out the horror
-Tuning in, tuning out, message out of order
+Tuning in, tuning out, message “Out of Order”
 Dying fast for money, chalk it up as freedom
 Dish it out for nothing, conjure up a reason
 Bury yourself in layers of apathy
-Visit yourself with objecting silently
+Busy yourself with objecting silently
-The big befriend the righteous simulation
+Repeat refrain of righteous indignation
 Breed extremes of thought in isolation

 Would you die for freedom?
 Can you repeat the choices?
 Still searching for a reason, in a crowd of preaching voices What’s the cost of living?
 Can you repeat the question?
 Still feel like something’s missing, beneath one way reflection

 Would you die for freedom?
 Can you repeat the choices?
 Still searching for a reason, in a crowd of preaching voices What’s the cost of living?
 Can you repeat the question?
 Still feel like something’s missing, beneath one way reflection

 Construct, tear it down